sparkfun/phant-docs/docs/input/limit.md

 order: 1
 ---

-We aren't thrilled about having to rate limit on [data.sparkfun.com](https://data.sparkfun.com), but in order to prevent service outages, we have to enforce rate limits for anyone that floods the servers with logging requests.
-Most users won't hit the rate limit during normal use, but it is something you should be aware of if your device needs to send a lot of logging requests.
+Unfortunately we have to enforce rate limits on [data.sparkfun.com](https://data.sparkfun.com) in order to prevent service outages.
+Most users won't hit the rate limit during normal use, but it is something you should be aware of if your device needs to send a lot of logging requests in a short period of time.

 ## 15 Minute Windows

-Rate limits are divided into 15 minute intervals on [data.sparkfun.com](https://data.sparkfun.com).
+Limits are divided into 15 minute intervals on [data.sparkfun.com](https://data.sparkfun.com).
 You are currently limited to making 100 log requests every 15 minutes.
 You can make those requests in bursts, or spread them out over the entire window.

 ## HTTP Headers and Response Codes